srobo/team-emails/SR2021/2020-10-29-sr2021-announcement.md

 Hello there!

-I'm pleased to announce some details for Student Robotics 2021.
+We're pleased to announce some details for Student Robotics 2021.

 ## Competition